Sulice/Listen/README.md

 npm run build
 ```

-You then need to create a parameters.json file at the root of the repo and fill it like this :
+You then need to create a parameters.json file in the php/ directory and fill it like this :
 ```
 {
     "root_url": "http://root_url_of_the_music_directory/",